apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>noCreatePDB defines the PodDistruptionBudget creation behavior and is set to true if creation of PodDistruptionBudget<br />for this component is not needed.
+<p>noCreatePDB defines the PodDisruptionBudget creation behavior and is set to true if creation of PodDisruptionBudget<br />for this component is not needed.
 It defaults to false.</p><br />
 </td>
 </tr>
 </tbody>